 Seek resolution first through direct, informal communication with the responsible person (Matthew 18:15).
 Discussion between those involved is encouraged at all stages but is essential in the early stages of resolution.
-Following an unsuccessful attempt to resolve the conflict one-on-one, students are encouraged to discuss the matter with their faculty mentor or with Student Services, as appropriate.
+Following an unsuccessful attempt to resolve the conflict one-on-one, students are encouraged to discuss the matter informally with the Dean of Students.
 After the student has made every available effort to resolve the conflict in an informal manner, formal action may be taken.